carpentries-incubator/better-research-software/episodes/01-introduction.md

 ### Solution

+What the code does:

+- reads data in JSON format line by line and manually parses data from each line
+- appends the parsed data to a list
+- exports the list with data to a CSV file
+- reads all spacewalks durations and adds a cumulative sum for all spacewalk durations up to that point in time
+- plots the cumulative durations on a graph where x-axes are dates of spacewalks, and y-axis is the cumulative time spent in space up till then

 This is a (non-exhaustive) list of things that could be fixed/improved with our code and data:

 #### File and variable naming